Skip to main content

 Do you need HVAC ductwork replacement work done?
 Are your old ducts causing problems with airflow in your home?
 Is it time to upgrade to central air conditioning?

-Fox Family Heating & Air has been serving Sacramento, Rancho Cordova, and all of Northern California since 2015.
-We’ve helped thousands of homeowners get the most out of their heating and cooling systems by providing them with high-quality airflow products with attention to detail.
+Fox Family Heating & Air Conditioning has been serving Rancho Cordova, Sacramento, and Northern California since 2015.
+We’ve helped thousands of homeowners get the most out of their heating and cooling systems by providing them with high-quality ductwork replacement services with attention to detail.
 Count on us for professional installation and outstanding customer service.

 Our team is dedicated to helping our customers save money on energy costs while improving comfort levels in their homes.
 We offer a wide variety of services, including AC and furnace repair, ductwork replacement, new system installations, and more!
 And because we are family-owned and operated, we take pride in providing personalized attention every step of the way so that you feel confident knowing that someone is looking out for you!
 You can trust that we will always provide you with honest advice about what works best for your needs.

-Call us today at 1-916-877-1577, or click the link above to schedule an appointment now for your HVAC ductwork replacement needs in Sacramento, Rancho Cordova, and all of Northern California.
+Call us today at 1-916-877-1577, or click the link above to schedule an appointment now for your HVAC ductwork replacement needs in Rancho Cordova, Sacramento, and Northern California.

-One of the details we ask people when we come out for a new AC installation is how the air distribution around their house is.
+One of the details we ask people when we come out for a ductwork replacement is how the air distribution around their house is.
 We like to ask if there are any hot or cold spots in the house.
 Are there any bedrooms, offices, or living areas where they would like to have more air?
 About 80% of the people we ask say they’re just fine with their airflow.
 All the rooms seem to be balanced just fine.
+We basically tend to know your house and your preferences before we plan our ductwork replacement process in order to ensure that we are delivering the best quality services to you.

-Some people will say yes, they do have a problem room and would like to have better comfort in that room.
+Some people will say yes, they do have a problem with the room and would like to have better comfort there.
 In an effort to rack up the price of your new HVAC system, salespeople looking out for their commission checks will recommend you spend the extra $5,000 to $10,000 to change your ductwork to solve the problem.
 Is that really necessary?
 Not every time.
 Here’s why.

 Ducts can be repaired individually.
 You don’t have to replace every duct in your house to get better air in one or two rooms.
-Those rooms can have more airflow delivered to those rooms by increasing the size of the duct leading to the room.
+Those rooms can have more airflow delivered to them by increasing the size of the duct leading to the room.
 Another way to get more air to a room is to relocate the duct on the supply plenum to a more advantageous spot for getting air there.
-Typically towards the end of the plenum.
+Typically, towards the end of the plenum.

 You can fine-tune this process by cutting in manual dampers that can be adjusted to decrease the amount of air going to one side of the house so that it can be diverted elsewhere in your home.
 I still recommend a professional do this because messing around with the ducts like this is the same as shutting down registers in your home to get more air to another side of the house.
 This airflow disruption can cause high static pressure, affecting your air conditioning system’s more expensive mechanical parts.